-3. Now you can open your floorplan, for example in the AutoCAD, from where my example comes from (Pic.
+3. Now you can open your floorplan, for example in AutoCAD, from where my example comes from (Pic.
 17).

 It’s advisable, at the very beginning to type the “Pan” in our command bar.
-Once the hand cursor appears, move your view on the middle and do some zoom in/out to make sure, that it has been imported correctly.
+Once the hand cursor appears, move your view to the middle and do some zoom in/out to make sure, that it has been imported correctly.

 At first look, we can see some unnecessary lines (Pic.
 18).